stevecondylios/ruby-learning-resources/rails.md

 ### Nice example of GitHub Action for CI to run RSpec tests for rails 7 app (postgres db)

 - See CE readme for more.
+- Update: note that this might not work since I think I used it somewhere and it broke because of some changes elsewhere

 ```yaml
 # .github/workflows/main.yml